Python-Optional/optional.py/README.md

 ## Tests

-There is complete test coverage and they pass in both python 2 and 3.
+There is complete test coverage and they pass in all Python versions 3.10 and up.

 ### Running Unit Tests